-Once the inverter is connected to the domestic wireless network, a new message will confirm that the connection is acquired.
+Once the inverter is connected to the domestic wireless network, a new message will confirm that the connection

-The message provides the IP Address assigned by the home wireless network router to the inverter that can be used each time you want to access the internal web user interface with the inverter connected to the home wireless network.
-Take note of it.
+The message provides the IP Address assigned by the home wireless network router to the inverter that can be used each time you want to access the web user interface. with the inverter connected to the home wireless network.

-Click on "Next" button to proceed to the next stage of the configuration wizard.
+Click on "Next" button to proceed to the next stage of the